 Rebuilding a product to its original specifications using a combination of reused, repaired and new parts.

-Energy that comes from natural sources that are constantly replenished like wind, water and sunlight.
+Energy that comes from sustainable natural sources that are constantly replenished like wind, water and sunlight.

 Targets for reducing emissions are considered ‘science-based’ if they are in line with what the latest climate science deems necessary to meet the goals of the Paris Agreement.